CRISP Carers Centre

 Older male carers

-In conjuction with a group of older male carers, Bournemouth University Public Involvement in Education and Research group and Healthwatch Dorset, we have produced the 'Older male carers - A guide for older male carers written by older male carers' booklet.
+In conjunction with a group of older male carers, Bournemouth University Public Involvement in Education and Research group and Healthwatch Dorset, we have produced the 'Older male carers - A guide for older male carers written by older male carers' booklet.

-The Dementia Discussions
+Dementia Discussions Toolkit

 The City and Hackney Carers Centre have shared their free Dementia Discussions toolkit.
 There is a question and answer series and a toolkit with practical information and advice.
 You can find out more information here.